donbright/piliko/README.md

 	[3,4]   25 -7 24   625 49 576

-More examples can be found in test.py.
-To run it:
+More examples can be found in the files named example01.py, example02.py, etc To run them:

-	python test.py
+	python example01.py

 Basic principle
 ===============